things-nyc/mapthethings-arduino/README.md

 [![Build Status](https://travis-ci.org/things-nyc/mapthethings-arduino.svg?branch=master)](https://travis-ci.org/things-nyc/mapthethings-arduino)

 This repository is a component of [**The Things Network New York's**](https://github.com/things-nyc) **Map The Things app** that was developed primarily by [Frank Leon Rose](https://github.com/frankleonrose).
-Huge thanks to **Frank** for his hard work and ongoing patience, as well as to [Terry Moore](https://github.com/terrillmoore), [Chris Merck](https://github.com/chrismerck), [Mimi Flynn](https://github.com/mimiflynn), and [Manny Tsarnas](https://github.com/etsarnas) for their ongoing efforts with the software and hardware components.
+Huge thanks to **Frank** for his hard work and ongoing patience, as well as to [Terry Moore](https://github.com/terrillmoore), [Chris Merck](https://github.com/chrismerck), [Mimi Flynn](https://github.com/mimiflynn), [Manny Tsarnas](https://github.com/etsarnas), and [Forrest Filler](https://github.com/forrestfiller) for their ongoing efforts with the software and hardware components.
 Please fork the [master repos](https://github.com/things-nyc) and lend a hand if you identify areas for improvement or wish to create new features.
 This and the other related **Map The Things** repos are under active development.

 # MapTheThings-Arduino